FallenGameR/Books/effective_rust/notes.md

 - `Mutex` ensures that only one thread can mutate the item, similar to `RefCell` it doesn't implement any pointer traits but ha a method that returns `MutexGuard` that does implement them
 - `RwLock` is optimization that assumes there could be many readers but only a few writers, makes it similar to `Cow` somehow

+## Item 9 - Consider using iterator transforms instead of explicit loops

+- In Rust one would see something like `filter(|x| *x % 2 == 0)`.
+So the `*x` part is necessary visual noise because of the borrowing rules.
+- Every collection can be moved into a consuming iterator via `into_iter` that is called automatically in `for( item in collection )` statements.
+After iterating through the collection that collection is gone.
+It may be not evident unless the iterated thing can't be copied.
+If `T` implements `Copy` you may not see that behavior since you would be working on the bitwise items copy.
+- Since it is not usually desirable users need to operate not on the items themselves (that would be moved), but on the references to them.
+And use not `collection.into_iter()` but `(&collection).into_iter()` instead or more succinctly the `collection.iter()` method.
+- As a side effect now moved would be not the items but references.
+And this is ok, but the signatures would need to dereference the items via `*x` syntax.
+- `iter` and `iter_mut` methods are the default way to start iterator transformation, C# LINQ analog.

+- `flatten` flattens iterator that contains iterators.
+It it not that common operation for a general type of an iterator though.
+But actually both `Option` and `Result` impalement iterators that return the item if it exists or nothing when there is nothing or an error.
+So flatten can be used to filter only successful values.